Hard-Easy/Python-Youtube/sqlite/README.md

 SQLite related code in this folder

-1. In this we have covered
+1.sqlite_part1.py: In this we have discussed below points
    a. how to create or connect with database.
    b.
 Create a table.
    c.
 Make entry to table.